 - If you use electrical equipment such as a ventilator, and are going abroad, check the voltage supply in the country you are visiting and carry a supply of spare batteries.

 Travelling with medicine

-It is a good idea to have a letter from your GP saying which medicines you need with you.
+- It is a good idea to have a letter from your GP saying which medicines you need with you.

 If you are flying

-Carry medicines in your hand luggage and put any spares in your suitcase.
+- Carry medicines in your hand luggage and put any spares in your suitcase.

-Again, carry a letter from your GP which lists everything you need to take.
+- Carry a letter from your GP which lists everything you need to take.

-European Health Insurance card
+European Health Insurance card and private travel insurance